 You can apply for coverage through Healthplanfinder online at www.wahealthplanfinder.org, by phone at 1-855-923-4633 (1-855-WAFINDER), or by using a paper application from Healthplanfinder or your local DSHS office.
 If you go online, make sure you go to the correct website (www.wahealthplanfinder.org).
 There are copycat scams at similar sites.

 Call an In-Person Assister or an insurance broker.
-You can find a list of In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the "customer support" link to search for a navigator or broker in your area.
+You can find a list of In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the link in the upper right corner to search for a navigator or broker in your area.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.